Techtonica/curriculum/javascript/event-recommender.md

 #### Starter Code
 Note:
-* Create a JavaScript file for your class(es); it highly encouraged to make a User and Event class above and outside of your EventRecommender class.
+* Create a JavaScript file for your class(es); we recommend making a User and Event class above and outside of your EventRecommender class.
 * You will need to decide which arguments each function takes in.

 Start with the following code: